-During Q1 2022, following the expiry of the statutory deadline for the TRA to respond to the Company's objections, the Company filed notices of intention to appeal to the Tanzania Revenue Appeals Board ("TRAB") against the corporate income tax assessments for the years of 2012-16, tax on repatriated income for the years of 2012 and 2013, and VAT for the years of 2015-16.
-In Q2 2022, these matters came for hearing and, at the request from the TRA, the TRAB granted an order that these matters be withdrawn to allow the TRA to further review and issue determination letters.
-The matters are expected to appear for status review in May and June 2022.
-In addition, the Company paid the TRA \$0.7 million as a deposit against disputed income tax for years of income of 2014 and 2017.
+During Q1 2022, following the expiry of the statutory deadline for the TRA to respond to the Company's objections, the Company filed notices of intention to appeal to the Tanzania Revenue Appeals Board ("TRAB") against the corporate income tax assessments for the years of 2012-16, tax on repatriated income for the years of 2012-14, and VAT for the years of 2015-16.
+In Q2 2022, corporate income tax and tax on repatriated income matters came for hearing and, at the request from the TRA, the TRAB granted an order that these matters be withdrawn to allow the TRA to further review and issue determination letters.
+During Q3 2022, TRA issued proposals for settlement of these objections.
+The Company is preparing a response to be submitted to TRA by August 19, 2022.
+The matters are expected to appear for status review in August 2022.
+The 2015-16 VAT case will come for hearing at TRAB on August 17, 2022.